-Action Dates – The commencement for all registrants will occur on November 1, 2022 and conclude on January 31, 2023.
-Judges will review and arbitrate all vocal submissions with their subsequent deadline to decide and to reduce our audio submissions to five finalists no later than February 28th.
-Each registrant shall receive a confirmation upon receipt of registry.
+Action Dates – The commencement for all registrants will occur on November 1, 2023 and conclude on January 31, 2024 at 12 noon East Coast Time.
+Judges will review and arbitrate all vocal submissions with their subsequent deadline to decide and to reduce our audio submissions to five finalists in the beginning of March.

-Deadline – All registrant submissions shall be aggregated by our third party Program Coordinator; processed and distributed to our three independent judges who shall then adjudicate each submission according to a codified list of vocal protocols.
-This process will commence on February 28th and the results released the first week of March, 2023.
+Deadline – All registrant submissions shall be aggregated by our third party Program Director; processed and distributed to our four independent judges who shall then adjudicate each submission according to a codified list of vocal protocols.
+The results will be announced the beginning of March, 2024 and the finalists will be contacted about submitted videos.

 New York Voices